How to Build an OKX Account Protection Checklist

 • If Device management is still uncertain, do not rush into the next funding or trading action.

-• When Recovery details conflicts with what the page shows, pause and review the previous step first.
+• When Recovery materials conflicts with what the page shows, pause and review the previous step first.

 FAQ